awsdocs/amazon-eks-user-guide/doc_source/managed-node-update-behavior.md

 The following are known reasons which lead to a `NodeCreationFailure` error in this phase:
 + **Insufficient capacity in the Availability Zone** – There is a possibility that the Availability Zone might not have capacity of requested instance types\.
 It's recommended to configure multiple instance types while creating a managed node group\.
-+ **Customers hitting EC2 instance limits in their account** – You may need to increase the number of Amazon EC2 instances your account can run simultaneously using Service Quotas\.
++ **EC2 instance limits in your account** – You may need to increase the number of Amazon EC2 instances your account can run simultaneously using Service Quotas\.
 For more information, see [EC2 Service Quotas](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-resource-limits.html) in the *Amazon Elastic Compute Cloud User Guide for Linux Instances*\.
 + **Custom user data** – Custom user data can sometimes break the bootstrap process\.
 This scenario can lead to the `kubelet` not starting on the node or nodes not getting expected Amazon EKS labels on them\.
 For more information on handling custom LT/AMI, see [Specifying an AMI](launch-templates.md#launch-template-custom-ami)\.
 + **Any changes which make a node unhealthy or not ready** – Node disk pressure, memory pressure, and similar conditions can lead to a node not going to `Ready` state\.